Official website as park facility

 To get to Mount Royal park you only need to start up any hill from downtown and you’ll eventually find yourself there.
 A trail from the Cartier monument on the Park Avenue side (bus 80/435 or 129) winds gradually upward toward the top.
 Or go to Mont-Royal metro station and take the 11 bus.
 You can also drive up via Côte-des-Neiges and the Voie Camillien-Houde: there are various well-marked parking lots off the road.

 Mount Royal shares the top of the mountain with several cemeteries: a huge Roman Catholic one, a large nondenominational one, and two quite small contiguous Jewish ones.
 Although not properly speaking parks, the Notre-Dame-des-Neiges and Mount Royal Cemetery can be pleasant places to stroll.
 Mount Royal Cemetery is especially pretty in May when flowering trees are in season, and again in the autumn.

 Across Côte-des-Neiges and up a fairly brisk hill is Westmount's Summit Park, a mostly forested area popular with dog walkers and nature observers.
 There are wild plants in Summit Park which are scarce elsewhere on the Island of Montreal.

 Another peak of the mountain is occupied by the University of Montreal, whose tower can be seen from the top of the mountain, as can the imposing dome of St. Joseph’s Oratory visible beyond Notre-Dame-des-Neiges.
-The opening of a new contiguous mountaintop parc, the Parc du troisième sommet, has been promised since 2009, but is still not open as of January 2014.
+The opening of a new mountaintop park to be contiguous to Mount Royal park, the Parc du troisième sommet, has been promised since 2009.
+A preliminary 1.2-km trail opening was announced in May 2014.